TElphee01/OCR_Vertex-AI/README.md

 # Python based Paddle OCR image detection model deployed via Docker containers to Google Cloud on commit with Github CICD pipeline
-# Recieves image location from PubSub then publishes the result.
-Result then recieved by prompt selection module.
+# Recieves image location from PubSub then publishes the result to prompt selection module.

 ## Credentials removed for public repo release.
 Model is now maintained in another project.